External Hard Drive

 An external hard drive generally adds on to the storage space of the internal drive.
 They’re also useful for someone that wants to put sensitive information on their hard drive.
 The user can unplug the external drive at any time and keep their information protected.

 External hard drives are located on the outside of the computer tower.
 It’s portable, but still larger than the internal hard drive.
 Some of them include cooling fans so that there’s no unnecessary heat surrounding a computer system.
 The external drive connects to the computer with a cable.
-Data can transfered between the two entities until the external hard drive is disconnected.
+Data can transferred between the two entities until the external hard drive is disconnected.
 The information stored on the external drive can be accessed when it’s plugged back into the computer.

 When people browse the web, they are targets for security threats like viruses and spyware.
 With the improvements in technology and hacking software, it’s becoming difficult to protect a computer even with the use of antivirus programs and firewalls.
 Aside from online threats, home computers are often used by multiple people, especially families.
 This puts data at a higher risk.
 Also, the more people using a computer, the faster the storage space fills up.
 That’s where external hard drives come in handy.